-Please assist in identifying the individual(s) responsible for any damage in communal property (hallways, lounges, suite living rooms, bathrooms, etc.).
+Please assist in identifying the individual(s) responsible for any damage in communal property (hallways, lounges, apartment/suite living rooms, bathrooms, etc.).
 When the individual(s) cannot be identified, charges will be assessed for all residents who share the facility.
 Intentional damage to property is not tolerated, and is subject to the Terms & Conditions of the Housing Agreement, and judicial or administrative action.

 Damage and/or defacement other than normal wear and tear will result in assessment of charges and billing to the person(s) responsible.
 The condition of all facilities and furnishings are routinely checked for damages.
 Any time there are damages in your area, please complete an online maintenance request to report such damage and the parties responsible.

 RAs and other University staff will assess spaces for any possible damages beyond normal wear and tear during the move-out period.
 Please be aware that you will be billed for any damages you caused to rooms/suites/apartments, and for keys not returned.

 The standard labor rate set by Facilities Management (FM) for housekeeping is $29.00 per hour.
-For facilities staff, the rate is $52.50 per hour.
+For maintenance staff, the rate is $52.50 per hour.
 The replacement cost of items will vary depending on the item and whether the whole item or a part of the item needs to be replaced.
-Area coordinators will be in contact with residents regarding financial restitution for damages.
-In cases where multiple residents are responsible for a damage, the cost is split amongst a respective community.
-Residents may appeal in writing to the assistant dean for residence life within five (5) business days of receiving notice of a damage charge.
+Housing & Residence Life staff will be in contact with residents regarding financial restitution for damages.
+In cases where multiple residents are responsible for a damage, the cost is split amongst the responsible residents.
+Residents may appeal in writing to the Assistant Dean of Residence Life within five (5) business days of receiving notice of a damage charge.
 Intentional or excessive damages may also result in a referral to the University Judiciary Committee (UJC) for violation of standard nine.

-Damage charges will be placed onto a student’s SIS account only after the appeal period has passed.
-At closing, these charges are typically billed to your student account around mid-June, and must be paid by the end of the following month.
+Damage charges will be placed onto a student’s SIS account only after the appeal period has passed, and must be paid by the end of the following month.
 An unpaid bill will keep you from receiving transcripts or registering for classes.
 Faculty and staff residents pay damage charges through the Housing Portal.